rillki/zippo/README.md

 # Zippo
 Zip, unzip and list archive contents in just a few seconds using your terminal.
 No need to click or select anything!
+[Download](https://github.com/rillki/zippo/releases) the precompiled binary or build it yourself down below.

 ### Usage
 ```